 The level of contributions paid by members of the Scheme is set out in the Schedule of Contributions and Trust Deed and Rules of the Scheme.
-A revised Schedule of Contributions was agreed by the Employer and the Trustee during the year, effective from 1 July 2016, which set out the changes to contributions due to the Scheme as detailed above.
+A revised Schedule of Contributions was agreed by the Employer and the Trustee during the year, effective from 1 September 2018, which set out the changes to contributions due to the introduction of a salary sacrifice arrangement by the Employer.

-Employees' and Employers' contributions are due monthly by the 19th day of the following month to which contributions relate.
+Employees' and Employer's contributions are due monthly by the 19th day of the following month to which contributions relate.
 Contributions relating to benefit augmentations are due within one month of the later of the date of granting of the augmentation or such later date as is agreed between the Trustee and the Employer.